queryluke/masseffect-5e/static/data/rules/10-02-spell-types.md

 protective barriers.
 Biotic spells are available for Adepts, Sentinels, and Vanguards.

 #### Tech
-Tech spells rely on the character's omni-tool: a multipurpose diagnostic and manufacturing tool as well as computer used for a variety of civilian and battlefield tasks, such as hacking, decryption, or repair.
+Tech spells rely on the character's omni-tool: a multipurpose diagnostic and manufacturing tool as well as a computer used for a variety of civilian and battlefield tasks, such as hacking, decryption, or repair.
 Higher-end omni-tools are equipped by Engineers, Sentinels, and Infiltrators to make use of their tech talents and powers.
 When activated, an omni-tool can appear over either of a person's forearms and/or hands, and occasionally both, as an orange hologram.